Sheet-pan Garlic Chicken & Veggies

 What are some other veggies combo’s I could use?

-In this particular recipe, I opted for carrot, zucchini, asparagus, brussel sprouts, mushroom and garlic.
+In this particular recipe, I opted for carrot, zucchini, asparagus, brussels sprouts, mushroom and garlic.
 If this seems like too many veggies for you, you could always cut down on the number of veggies, and just use more of two or three different types.

 Here are some examples of some different vegetable combinations you could try: